dwdsuh/blog/content/post/preprocessing.md

-Dealing with Big Data, I usually face a data file larger than 10GB.
+Dealing with Big Data, I usually have to handle data "bigger" than 10GB.
 Last week, I wanted to sample 100K sentences from the file of 50M-ish sentences.
 At first, I naively wrote a code to open the file and select samples using indexing samples with numpy.random.
 Unfortunately, the code was starting to deprive me of my lifetime.
 I cannot help interrupting the code and searching for the faster method.

 Thanks to the [Massould's wonderful code](http://metadatascience.com/2014/02/27/random-sampling-from-very-large-files/), I've successfully randomly sampled sentences in a few seconds.